Current roles and focus

 Anthea is a Professor at the School of Regulation and Global Governance (RegNet) at the Australian National University (ANU) and a Visiting Professor at Harvard Law School.
 Her specialist research areas include public international law, trade and investment, the effect of geopolitical change on global governance, and understanding and navigating complex systems.

 Anthea’s work often involves developing macro frameworks for understanding contested, multifaceted fields – a process she calls “Dragonfly Thinking” which involves incorporating diverse perspectives and disciplinary insights.
-She is currently working on a variety of research projects applying insights from complexity theory and innovation studies to global governance, with a particular focus on developing and applying a new Risk, Reward and Resilience (RRR) Framework.
+Through her company Dragonfly Thinking, Anthea is currently developing AI tools to apply her Risk, Reward and Resilience (RRR) Framework and Multi-Lens Analysis (MLA).

 Anthea’s current roles include: